UniversalDependencies/docs/_hy/dep/obl.md

 ---
 layout: relation
 title: 'obl'
-shortdef: 'oblique argument or adjunct'
+shortdef: 'oblique adjunct'
 udver: '2'
 ---

-The `obl` relation is used for oblique nominal arguments and adjuncts of verbs, adjectives or adverbs.
+The `obl` relation is used for oblique nominal adjuncts of verbs, adjectives or adverbs.
+See the [obl:arg]() subtype for the oblique arguments (i.e., prepositional objects).

-`obl` is a [noun](NOUN) (or noun phrase) functioning as a non-core (oblique) argument or adjunct.
+`obl` is a [noun](NOUN) (or noun phrase) functioning as a non-core (oblique) adjunct.
 This means that it functionally corresponds to an adverbial when it attaches to a verb, adjective or other adverb.

 ~~~ sdparse